Rush Limbaugh behind the Golden EIB microphone, highly trained broadcast specialists, documented to be almost always right, 98.5% of the time.

 We'll dig further to find out if this is the same deal or it sounds different.

-Sounds uh sounds different.
+Sounds different.

-Culture of corruption, anyone.
+Culture of corruption, anyone?

 Dingy Harry.